abhinav/git-spice/doc/src/guide/limits.md

 ## Squash-merges restack the upstack

-If a Pull Request is squash-merged into the trunk branch, all commits in that PR are replaced with a single commit with a different hash.
+If a Change Request is squash-merged into the trunk branch, all commits in that PR are replaced with a single commit with a different hash.

 The branches upstack from that PR are not aware of this new commit, still referring to the old, unsquashed history of the branch.
-GitHub does not yet know to reconcile this new commit with the upstack branches, even though the contents are the same.
+GitHub and GitLab do not yet know to reconcile this new commit with the upstack branches, even though the contents are the same.

 ```pikchr